Wedding Loans: How Do They Work & When Should You Consider One?

 You don’t want to dip into your savings.
 Having an emergency fund is important.
 If an unexpected expense did occur, you wouldn’t have to scramble for a personal loan for emergencies since you have cash on hand.
 You can’t pay upfront deposits.
 Many wedding vendors require upfront deposits to secure their services.
 A wedding loan can help you cover those, even if you’ll have the cash later on to cover some or all of those costs.
 You don’t want credit card debt.
-If you don’t have enough cash to cover your wedding, a personal loan can help you avoid credit debt.
-Cards typically come with higher rates, plus a less predictable repayment schedule.
+If you don’t have enough cash to cover your wedding, a personal loan can help you avoid revolving credit card debt.
+Cards typically come with higher rates than personal loans and a less predictable repayment schedule.

 Typical Repayment Options for Wedding Loans

 The lender may deduct the origination fee from the loan funds before they’re deposited into your account.
 Interest will accrue on the total loan amount, including the origination fee.
 Some lenders add the origination fee to the balance of the loan.
 As with the above scenario, you’ll be paying interest on the amount of the loan plus the origination fee.
 If you have the cash on hand, you may be able to pay the origination fee separately from the loan and not pay interest on that amount.

 Alternatives to Using a Personal Loan For Your Wedding